Ponyshow/pony-render/README.md

 [![Get it on npm](https://nodei.co/npm/pony-render.png)](https://nodei.co/npm/pony-render/)

-A full-featured markdown-to-HTML parser for rendering Ponyshow (html-based) presentations.
+A fast markdown-to-HTML tokenizer and HTML renderer for creating (html-based) presentations.
+This is the core rendering engine for the [Ponyshow](http://github.com/PonyShow/ponyshow) presentation app and is compatible with the [Shower](https://github.com/shower/shower) HTML presentation library.

-This is the core rendering engine for Ponyshow presentation app, based on Kramed by Aaron O'Mullan and Marked by Christopher Jeffrey.
+Based on Kramed by Aaron O'Mullan and Marked by Christopher Jeffrey.

+## Displaying Content

+For viewing rendered output, use the [ponyshow-web-client](http://github.com/ponyshow/ponyshow-web-client) library.
+This client library is optimized for `pony-render`.

 ## Why?